top of page

 The S.T.A.B.L.E.
 Program

 S.T.A.B.L.E. is the most widely distributed and implemented neonatal education program to focus exclusively on the post-resuscitation/pre-transport stabilization care of sick infants.
-This course is open to RNs, RPNs, EMS, and RRTs who work with infants in a hospital setting in Central Region North.
-This course is recommended for individuals working in level 2C NICUs (OSMH/RVH staff).
+This course is open to RNs, RPNs, EMS, and RRTs or who work with infants in a hospital setting in Central Region North.

 Additional Courses